SNPGuard/snp-guard/README.md

 `run_luks_workflow` recipe in the [Makefile](Makefile) to get an idea how to manually call the launch script.
 To include the ID block and the ID author block in the verification process, you need to pass the base64 files to the verification binary via the `id-block-path` and `author-block-path` options.

+## Customization options

+Our workflows can be easily customized to fit the user's needs and try out new things.

+### Customizing launch parameters

+Check out the [Makefile](./Makefile) for a full list of parameters that are used in our commands, in particular QEMU launch arguments and guest kernel command-line parameters.
+Additionally, as described [above](#step-3-prepare-template-for-attestation), the VM configuration file can be adapted to the host configuration.

+### Enhancing initramfs

+in the [initramfs](./initramfs/) folder you can find the [Dockerfile](./initramfs/Dockerfile) used to create the container image from which we build our custom initramfs.
+The Dockerfile can be easily extended to add new packages and files.
+Besides, the [init](./initramfs/init.sh) script can be modified to execute custom logic when the kernel boots in early userspace, e.g., to support new workflows.

 ## Tips and tricks